Bill: 119-HR3638

 (a) Assessment - In carrying out the requirements of the Department of Energy Organization Act (42 U.S.C.
 7101 et seq.), the Secretary shall, for purposes of monitoring the supply chain for the generation and transmission of electricity and in consultation with relevant stakeholders, prepare periodic assessments on such supply chain that—

-(B) - any trends, risks, and vulnerabilities in the supply, demand, and availability of components for or related to generating or transmitting electricity, including components that are necessary for the construction or deployment of facilities that generate or transmit electricity;
+(B) any trends, risks, and vulnerabilities in the supply, demand, and availability of components for or related to generating or transmitting electricity, including components that are necessary for the construction or deployment of facilities that generate or transmit electricity or can support advanced transmission technologies, including advanced conductors and other technologies that can be installed to increase the transfer capacity, efficiency, affordability, reliability, or resiliency of transmission infrastructure;

-(C) - national security and energy security considerations for strengthening, securing, and expanding such supply chain;
+(C) national security and energy security considerations for strengthening, securing, and expanding such supply chain, including efforts of any foreign entity of concern to exploit supply chain disruptions for the purposes of undermining United States leadership in artificial intelligence development;

-(i) - manufacture components for or related to generating or transmitting electricity in the United States; and
+(i) manufacture, deliver, and install components for or related to generating or transmitting electricity in the United States; and

-(ii) - the exploration, development, or production of critical materials necessary for manufacturing such components; and
+(ii) the exploration, development, or production of critical materials necessary for manufacturing such components;

 (b) Report - Not later than one year after the date of enactment of this Act, and periodically thereafter, the Secretary shall submit to the appropriate committees of Congress a report on the most recent assessment prepared under subsection (a).